 You qualify as a 1079 student if you have lived in Washington State at least three years, and you meet one of the following requirements:

-At this time, Undocumented students cannot legally receive any federally funded student financial aid, including loans, grants, scholarships or work-study money.
+At this time, undocumented students cannot legally receive any federally funded student financial aid, including loans, grants, scholarships or work-study money.

 However, SB 6523 (The REAL Hope Act), has expanded eligibility for the Washington State Need Grant to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria.
 Complete the Washington Application for State Financial Aid (WASFA) and find out what you may be eligible for.
-Priority deadline is February 1st.